unveiler-io/developer-website/docs/api/getting-started.md

 }
 ```

 What has happened?
-When we made our request, we asked the ClaimR API to verify that our location was indeed within 100 meters of the coordinate with latitude and longitude of respectively 52.9519 and -1.1841.
+When we made our request, we asked the Unveiler API to verify that our location was indeed within 100 meters of the coordinate with latitude and longitude of respectively 52.9519 and -1.1841.
 As context ("proof") we offered raw GNSS data.

 The raw GNSS data was analysed and resolved to a location, which was verified to be within 100 meters of the coordinate we said we would be close to.
 Hence, the `status` of this request is `GRANTED`.
 (In fact, the GNSS measurements were taken at approximately 9.5 meters from the mentioned coordinate.
 Try requesting a claim with a smaller radius, such as 1 meter.)

-Since our request was granted, we also receive a [JWT](https://jwt.io 'JSON Web Token'), which contains these claims, cryptographically signed by ClaimR.
+Since our request was granted, we also receive a [JWT](https://jwt.io 'JSON Web Token'), which contains these claims, cryptographically signed by Unveiler.
 This JWT can be used to proof to other parties the verified status of their location.